jon-jacky/Piety/piety/pmacs_script.md

     ...$ cd ~/Piety/piety

-Run the *piety.py* script at the system command prompt to start the Piety event loop:
+Run the *piety0.py* script at the system command prompt to start the Piety event loop:

-    ...$ python3 -m piety
+    ...$ python3 -m piety0
     >>>>

 Our *pysh* custom Python interpreter command prompt appears: *>>>>*.
 It has